Faber-Castell: Founding, family ownership, and early expansion (1761-1896)

+Securing global recognition

-To combat counterfeit A.W.
-Faber products, Lothar petitioned the Reichstag to put in place trademark protections in Germany.
+To combat counterfeit A. W. Faber products, Lothar petitioned the Reichstag to put in place trademark protections in Germany.
 As a result, the Act on Trade Mark Protection came into effect in 1875, and protections were expanded in the 1894 Act on the Protection of Trade Marks.
 Lothar's first trademark was registered in 1894, with the registration number DE 43.
-Outside of Germany, the trademark was also registered in the United States (where it was one of the earliest ever registered), Russia, England, Spain, France, and Italy during Lothar's time at the head of the company.
+Outside of Germany, the trademark was also registered in the United States (where it was one of the earliest ever registered), Russia, England, Spain, France, and Italy during Lothar's time as the head of the company.

+The rise of "Castell" pencils and the jousting knights motif (1898-1908)

-In 1898, Lothar's granddaughter and heiress, Ottilie "Tilly" von Faber, married Count Alexander zu Castell-Rüdenhausen, and the couple took on the surname of Faber-Castell.
-Seven years later, the company began producing a new line of pencils, called "Castell"; over the next few years, this line developed recognizable branding, featuring the green color of the pencils (chosen to match the color of Alexander's military regiment), a logo depicting a castle, and the motif of two jousting knights, which was used on packaging and in advertising.
+In 1898, Lothar's granddaughter and heiress, Ottilie "Tilly" von Faber, married Count Alexander zu Castell-Rüdenhausen, and the couple became progenitors of the Faber-Castell family.
+Seven years later, the company began producing a new line of pencils, called "Castell".

+Over the next few years, this line developed recognizable branding, featuring the green color of the pencils (chosen to match the color of Alexander's military regiment), a logo depicting a castle, and the motif of two jousting knights, which was used on packaging and in advertising.

 This motif originated with a painting, commissioned by Alexander, of two knights jousting with pencils, and would eventually become the inspiration behind the company's current logo.
 1908 saw the release of the Polychromos coloured pencils, which continue to be made and widely used today.

+World War I

 As a German company, several of the Faber-Castell's foreign subsidiaries and branches in Allied countries were confiscated during World War I. Among them, the Faber-Castell properties in New York and Paris were eventually sold off.
 Nevertheless, the company survived and saw further growth following the war with the construction of new, expanded manufacturing facilities and new company acquisitions.
-The company's name was also officially changed following Alexander's death in 1928, becoming A.W.
-Faber "Castell" Bleistiftfabrik (Pencil Company).
-Alexander's son, Roland von Faber-Castell, took over as head of the company after his father's death, at the beginning of the Great Depression of the 1930s.
-To mitigate the effects of this downturn, the company entered into an agreement with Johann Faber, the eponymous pencil company founded by Lothar's brother, in 1932.
-The two shared resources in an effort to operate more efficiently and bring down their costs.
-In the following years, Roland gradually bought up shares of Johann Faber until it was fully acquired (along with its Brazilian subsidiary) in 1942.
-Johann Faber was the company which originally produced the Goldfaber line of colored pencils, which were made by Faber-Castell following the acquisition.
-Faber-Castell also acquired the fountain pen maker Osmia during this period.
-Also in 1942, the company went through another name change, becoming A. W. Faber-Castell.
+The company's name was also officially changed following Alexander's death in 1928, becoming A. W. Faber "Castell" Bleistiftfabrik (Pencil Company).